Gaza war protests at Columbia University: October 15, 2024: Shai Davidai banned from campus

 Israeli activist and assistant professor at Columbia Business School Shai Davidai had his campus access suspended for having "repeatedly harassed and intimidated University employees in violation of University policy."
 Davidai posted a video of himself in confrontation with Columba administrators Cas Holloway, Chief Operating Officer, and Bobby Lau, assistant director of Public Safety.
 In response, over 400 university professors, students, parents, alumni, and staff signed a letter to interim university president Katrina Armstrong calling Davidai's suspension "egregious".
 Davidai had been under formal investigation by the Office of Equal Opportunity and Affirmative Action (EOAA) since February 16, 2024, for several complaints of harassment from students.

 October 19, 2024: Columbia Palestine Solidarity Coalition student group announced

 The Columbia Palestine Solidarity Coalition (CPSC) announced itself as a "collective of Palestinian student organizers who wish to reclaim the pro-Palestinian student movement and recenter Palestine at Columbia University" in the Columbia Daily Spectator.
 It distinguished itself from CUAD, which it described as having "shifted from a horizontally structured coalition founded on Palestinian liberation to a nebulous organization that is not led by the affinity group of Palestinian student organizers."

+October 16, 2024: Liberation Sukkah

+Anti-Zionist Jewish students erected a sukkah with artwork featuring the Shivat Haminim, Handala, and lines from the poems "V'ahavta" ("And You Shall Love") by Aurora Levins Morales and "Intifada Incantation: Poem #8 for b.b.L." by June Jordan.
+Students sang Jewish prayers and songs in Hebrew including "Hashkiveinu", "Mi Chamocha", and "Oseh Shalom."